- First part of an in-depth series with a unique viewpoint on the Master of Suspense

 Hitch never forgot his British roots: The Westcliff Cine Club Visits Mr. Hitchcock in Hollywood (1963).

 Slaying the public domain myth

-- All non-US films – not just Hitch’s – are copyrighted everywhere, including the US, for at least 95 years from their original release
+- All restored and preserved non-US films – not just Hitch’s – are copyrighted everywhere, including the US, for at least 95 years from their original release

-- Some US films are in the public domain but far fewer than is commonly thought; each should be checked carefully before assuming it’s up for grabs
+- Some US films by others are in the public domain but far fewer than is commonly thought; each should be checked carefully before assuming it’s up for grabs

 The upshot is that from 28 years after each film’s original release, miscellaneous unrestored copies of Hitch’s works being screened and issued on 8, 16 and 35 mm film, and later videocassette and LaserDisc, were fair game – but only in the US and not since the start of 1996.
 Despite this, budget DVD companies in the US (and elsewhere) continue to release unlicensed discs with the poor quality prints previously used for US public domain video transfers.